suffermuffin/SQL-Engine/README.md

 ## Purpose

-It's a tiny little modern ORM that lets you prototype your databases locally with great flexibility.
+It's a tiny little modern ORM-like that lets you prototype your databases locally with great flexibility.
 Also, it can be used in production apps to store and retrieve data, because all select, update, delete queries are parametrized.
 But it does not restrict you from using your own queries which might not be paramerized with methods like `select.custom()` and `where.custom()`.

 And last (but not least) is data inspection.
 If you need to quickly inspect existing .db file but don't want to install yet another heavy ORM with a lot of unused dependencies, you might look into Sql-Engine, as it uses only native python modules.